-For over 880 talented young people, the George Washington Carver Center for Arts and Technology is a place of promise and challenge.
+For close to 1000 talented young people, George Washington Carver Center for Arts and Technology is a place of promise and challenge.

 The eleven primes are:

 - Vocal Music

 Since Carver Center’s opening, its faculty and students have established a reputation for excellence not only throughout the county and the state, but nationally and internationally as well.
 Through its emphasis on student learning, critical thinking, and problem-solving grounded within a culture of collaboration and respect, Carver Center has graduated Presidential Scholars in the Arts, Carson Scholars, National Merit Scholars, and Gold Portfolio winners in the Scholastic Arts and Writing Competition.
 In August 2009, Carver Center received the prestigious John F. Kennedy Center for the Performing Arts National Schools of Distinction in Arts Education Award and in 2016, the Maryland Blue Ribbon.